CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="TemplateAPI..createTemplate"></a>

 ### TemplateAPI~createTemplate(name, image_id, [options]) ⇒ <code>Promise</code>
-creates a new template on the civo account
+creates a new template on the civo account [POST]

 **Kind**: inner method of [<code>TemplateAPI</code>](#TemplateAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the available region list or rejects with an